Papiamento: Literature and culture

-Aruba and Bonaire's national anthems are in Papiamento, "Aruba Dushi Tera" and "Tera di Solo y suave biento" respectively.
-The newspaper Diario is also in the language.
+Aruba, Bonaire, and Curaçao's national anthems are in Papiamento, "Aruba Dushi Tera", "Tera di Solo y suave biento" and "Lanta nos bos ban kanta" respectively, as was the anthem of the Netherlands Antilles.
+The newspapers Diario, Vigilante and Extra are also in the language.

+Printed literature in the language dates back to the 19th century, starting 1837 with Corticu pa uso di catolicanan di Curaçao (translation of the Roman Catholic catechism)- the oldest surviving full book in Papiamento- and the 1871 newspaper Civilisadó.
+The 20th century saw the growth of native prose and poetry, pioneered by writers such as Frank Martinus Arion, Pierre Lauffer, and Tip Marugg.

 The 2013 films Abo So (Aruba) and Sensei Redenshon (Curaçao) were the first feature films in Papiamento; the comedy Bon Bini Holland (Curaçao and Netherlands) also contains some Papiamento.